What are the Information Literacy Modules?

 Log in to the repository with your NID and NID password.
 Select the Community Library option at the top of the window, choose a module title, and then click Preview to view the module content.

 To assign modules to your students, please see the detailed instructions provided in the Quick Start Guide.

 What is Information Literacy?

 Information literacy is a set of competencies that cab assist individuals to locate, evaluate, and effectively use information and make informed choices about selecting information sources.

 How are Information Fluency and Information Literacy Related?

 Information Literacy is a component of Information Fluency, which is an institutional initiative at UCF.
 The Office of Information Fluency provides funding and support for the Information Literacy Modules project.

 What Makes UCF’s Information Literacy Modules Unique?

 Modules are available now for you to use in your courses!
-See Modules for a list and description of modules and suggestions for ways to implement them within your course.
-When you are ready to assign modules to your students, go to Getting Started to begin.
+See the Modules page for a list with brief descriptions of each module and suggestions on ways to implement them in a course.
+When you are ready to assign modules to your students, see the Getting Started page to begin.

 How can I share feedback about the modules?